10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 If you want this incredible Food tour experience, check out Food Tour with Lima Gourmet Company!

 Before returning to the airport, ensure that you allocate sufficient time for the journey, considering the potential heavy traffic congestion in Lima.
-And thus concludes your journey through the beautiful and fascinating country of Peru!
+You can take Uber to reach the airport or if you prefer a more secure and professional service, you can arrange your transport through WelcomePickups!

 Shorter stay: Peru itinerary 7 days

 If you only have 7 days in Peru, then I would recommend that you skip out on Lima, and reduce the hiking on days 4-7 to the shorter Machu Picchu trip of 2 days.
-Lima was our least favourite part of the trip since it is a fairly crowded city.
+Lima was our least favourite part of the trip since it is a fairly crowded and less safe city.
 The coastal views are beautiful and the food is amazing, but if pressed for time, Lima provided the least unique experience in Peru.

 As for the hike, personally the 4 day Salkantay trek was the absolute highlight of our trip.
 If you wanted to still do the whole trek, then with 7 days, you only have time to arrive in Cusco to acclimate, maybe see one day’s worth of sites, and then embark on the hike.
 If this is your main objective in visiting Peru, then it is definitely doable in 7 days.

-Otherwise, if hiking is not a priority, but exploring Machu Picchu is, then you can either do the 2-day direct trip to Machu Picchu.
+Otherwise, if hiking is not a priority, but exploring Machu Picchu is, then you can do the 2-day direct trip to Machu Picchu.
 To reach Machu Picchu, you will take the train to Aguas Calientes and then a bus up to the entrance.
 Ideally, if you just want to see Machu Picchu, you will need 2 days since the most beautiful views of the citadel are early in the morning.

 With the hike shortened, you will have two additional days to explore Cusco or spend 1-2 days in Lima.

-Peru itinerary 7 days
+Peru itinerary 7 days – Overview

 A possible one week itinerary in Peru could look something like this:

-• Day 1: Arrival in Lima, flight to Cusco, cooking class
+- Day 1: Arrival in Lima, flight to Cusco, cooking class

-• Day 2: Stroll around Cusco, acclimate, visit local markets, Sacsayhuaman
+- Day 2: Stroll around Cusco, acclimate, visit local markets, Sacsayhuaman

-• Day 3: Visit Moray + Maras, or day trip to Sacred Valley
+- Day 3: Visit Moray + Maras, or day trip to Sacred Valley

-• Day 4-5: 2 day trip to Machu Picchu
+- Day 4-5: 2 day trip to Machu Picchu

-• Day 6: Day trip to Rainbow Mountain or Palcoyo Mountain, return by 5 pm, evening flight to Lima
+- Day 6: Day trip to Rainbow Mountain or Palcoyo Mountain, return by 5 pm, evening flight to Lima

-• Day 7: Explore Barranco art district, or food tour, Departure from Lima
+- Day 7: Explore Barranco art district, or food tour, Departure from Lima

 Longer stay: Peru two week itinerary